apexpl/apexpl.github.io/bitcoin_cash_sv_abc_transaction_signatures.md

 - The 'Sequences Hash' is a double SHA256 hash of the string: `ffffffffffffffff`.
 - The 'Outputs Hash' is a double SHA256 hash of all outputs within the tx, which is: `f0490200000000001976a914d72400b0f606548e1a618b150388cfac371f243c88ac4c4f0000000000001976a91407bd88b6baf048869b5a8f41e479e470271f776988ac`

-You then generate a double SHA256 hash of the above large string, and as an end results will have:
+You then generate a double SHA256 hash of the above large string, and as an end result will have:

 `92550cb93bc172642437be5c4ef234edddcee133b74dbe83cd00a462f6e71b49`